Themroc

 Themroc is a 1973 French satirical film by director Claude Faraldo.
 It was produced by François de Lannurien and Helène Vager and its original music was composed by Harald Maury.
-Made on a low budget with no intelligible dialog, Themroc tells the story of a French blue collar worker who rebels against modern society, reverting into an urban caveman.
+Made on a low budget with no intelligible dialogue, Themroc tells the story of a French blue collar worker who rebels against modern society, reverting to an urban caveman.
 The film's scenes of incest and cannibalism earned it adults-only ratings.
 It was the first film to be shown in the UK's Channel 4's red triangle series of controversial films in 1986.
 It has become a cult film.